noah-clements/100Days-Python-Course/README.md

 <li> add when you have time</li>
 <li> etc </li>
 <li><em>Day 62</em> - Coffee & Wifi.
 Using Bootstrap quickforms WTForms Flask-WTF, and extending the bootstrap/base.html and overloading the css.
 Was going to use a csv.DictWriter for the WTForm, but the csv did not have an ending "\n", so would continue the last line on the first add.
 I would have thought that was the point of adding keys to the DictWriter (so it could place values in the correct column), but this is not a panda.
 Did what the class solution suggested, no need to use csv class to write with a ",".join.
 Continuing using Selenium based unittests a la TDD.</li>
 <li><em>Day 63</em> - library-start.
 Using SQLAlchemy for CRUD saving books to a library.db.
+The full CRUD.
 Discovered that WTForms are difficult to get on single line. inline type doesn't do it.
-Was just as easy to use flask.request
+Was just as easy to use flask.request.
+Used pytest rather than unittest. </li>
 </ul>